Treasure Planet poster

 The inciting incident occurs at 12 minutes when Billy Bones crashes near the inn and dies, but not before giving Jim the legendary map to Treasure Planet.
 Pirates led by a cyborg attack and burn down the Benbow Inn, forcing Jim and his mother to flee, destroying their livelihood..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Jim actively chooses to board the RLS Legacy and sail for Treasure Planet, leaving behind his old life and stepping into the adventure.
+This illustrates the protagonist's commitment to Jim actively chooses to board the RLS Legacy and sail for Treasure Planet, leaving behind his old life and stepping into the adventure.
 He commits to the journey despite his fears and the danger ahead., moving from reaction to action.

 The Collapse moment at 73 minutes (76% through) represents the emotional nadir.
 Here, Captain Amelia is critically injured, appearing near death.
 The heroes are trapped, captured, or cornered by Silver's forces.
-Jim has lost his mentor figure to betrayal and now faces losing another authority figure to death—complete collapse of support., demonstrates the protagonist at their lowest point.
+Jim has lost his mentor figure to betrayal and now faces losing another authority figure to death—complete collapse of support., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Jim realizes that despite Silver's betrayal, the lessons Silver taught him about self-reliance and believing in himself were real.
 He chooses to use those skills to save everyone, synthesizing what he learned from Silver with his own courage and ingenuity., demonstrating the transformation achieved throughout the journey.